 5.4.
 Progress in raising standards is being made.
 Whilst, in 2006, over 12,000 young people left school not having achieved 5 or more good GCSEs including English and mathematics; in 2009 that number fell to around 9,500.
 However, evidence suggests that performance could be much improved across the sector.
 There is too high a level of underachievement and too wide a variation in standards (including between schools facing similar circumstances).
 For example, school leavers from the most advantaged backgrounds were twice as likely to achieve the level accepted for higher education and employment, compared to those from the most disadvantaged backgrounds (63.6 percent versus 29.7 percent in 2008/09, as measured by entitlement to free school meals).
 Much remains to be done, not least to improve education provision that is not good enough; to further improve educational outcomes for all; and to tackle the unacceptable level of underachievement and variation in standards that continue to exist.

-- young people with caring responsibilities for parents/others;
+- young people with caring responsibilities for parents or others

 5.6.
 Underachievement is a complex issue and there are often a number of connected reasons why some pupils do not achieve as highly as they should.
 They may face a particular barrier to learning, such as having a special or additional educational need, coping with personal or emotional problems, having English as an additional language, a lack of parental involvement in their education, or coming from a background of high disadvantage or where the value placed on education is not as high as it should be.